koendewit/django-direct-cloud-upload/README.md

 Works with Internet Explorer 11, Google Chrome, Mozilla Firefox and Apple Safari.

-After submitting a form containing this widget, the value of the widget will be the path of the file in the cloud bucket, not the file itself.
+**Important:** After submitting a form containing this widget, the value of the widget will be the path of the file in the cloud bucket, not the file itself.
 Therefore, you cannot use this widget for a `FileField`.
 Use a `django.db.models.TextField` (for models) or `django.forms.CharField` (for forms) instead.

 ## Installation and setup